gitter-badger/home-3/Mistakes.md

 ## Abstract Actualism

 Failing to pinpoint and investigate the exact causes of emotional reactions, and philosophizing in general about why it is silly to feel bad.
+By being very specific and careful about why exactly you are feeling bad, you can be very specific about why it is silly to feel bad.
+This sort of specificity will make the investigation more "real" and it will have an effect on emotions not just intellect.